Tennessee Technological University logo

 Key Highlights

-• Classified as an "R2: Doctoral Universities – High research activity" institution.
+• Designated an "R2: Doctoral Universities – High research activity" institution.

-• Strong emphasis on undergraduate education in engineering, technology, and computer science.
+• Specializes in undergraduate education for engineering, technology, and computer science.

-• Athletic teams, the Golden Eagles, compete in NCAA Division I as members of the Ohio Valley Conference.
+• Athletic teams, the Golden Eagles, compete in NCAA Division I within the Ohio Valley Conference.

 Timeline